-Unlike a patent or copyright, a trademark has no expiration date, provided you’re still using the trademark and you pay maintenance fees.
+Unlike a patent or copyright, a trademark has no expiration date, provided you’re still using it and you pay maintenance fees.
 The fee schedule requires you to pay between the fifth and the sixth year after you filed, and then at the ten-year mark.
 You then have to pay a fee every ten years after that, in perpetuity.
 Do that, and your trademark is immortal!

 What is trademark infringement and how am I protected?

 Registering a trademark helps protect your brand against trademark infringement.
 The USPTO defines infringement as “the unauthorized use of a trademark or service mark on or in connection with goods and/or services in a manner that is likely to cause confusion, deception, or mistake about the source of the goods and/or services.”
 In other words, if someone makes a product that is similar to yours with a branding that is similar to yours, they may be infringing on your trademark.

 If you feel your trademark is being infringed upon, you need to file a civil suit, most often in federal court.

 The court then considers evidence that a) your trademark is registered and is in good standing (i.e. you’ve paid your maintenance fees and b) that the defendant has created a mark that is likely to “cause confusion” in consumers.
 Key factors in the court’s decision-making include whether the defendant’s goods are “sufficiently related,” the “strength” of your mark, and whether there is any evidence of actual confusion caused by the defendant’s mark.

 If you’re able to achieve trademark justice, the penalties for the offending parties include an injunction to stop using the mark, an order requiring the goods be destroyed, and monetary relief.

 Because registering a trademark is a legal proceeding, it may seem daunting to marketers.
 But the benefits for marketing a product hugely outweigh the minimal fees, and protect your brand as well as your consumers.